Home Equity Loans 101: What They Are, How They’re Used and What You Need To Get One

 Because the risk for a lender is lower — since repayment of the loan is secured through the collateral of your home — interest rates are typically lower than those of unsecured loans.

-Unlike credit cards, which usually come with variable APRs, home equity loans have fixed-interest rates available, which translates to fixed monthly payments.
+Unlike credit cards, which usually come with variable APRs, home equity loans usually have fixed interest rates, which translate to fixed monthly payments.

 Cons of Home Equity Loans